a-bird-of-paradise/APM/chapter-07/README.md

 ![Comparison](7.3/comparison.png)

 PCA is a red herring here.
 I am astonished at how good neural networks are here - I imagine they are homing in on the absorption lines associated with fats.
 Similarly with MARS (not surprising, to the extent that MARS is a restricted neural network).
 KNN bad.
-SVM OK wish I suppose but would want better.
+SVM OK ish I suppose but would want better.